 Cancers can develop anywhere but often in the mouth.
 Signs include the inability to close the mouth, not eating, bad breath, and drooling.

 Depending on the diagnosis your cat may not be able to continue with any quality of life.
 Treatments may include chemotherapy, radiation, and possible surgery.
-Any incurable disease will need to be managed with expert help.
+You will have to manage any incurable disease with your vet’s assistance.

 When you take your cat for a diagnosis you’ll need to provide as much information as you can.
-The amount of time the drooling has been happening, whether your cat has been vomiting, other symptoms, and your cat’s history will all be factored into making the correct diagnosis.
+You vet will consider several factors when making a diagnosis.
+These include the amount of time your cat has been drooling, whether your cat has been vomiting, other symptoms, and your cat’s medical history.

 Putting a cat to sleep may be the kindest decision you can make when your cat is suffering.
 A qualified vet will be carry out the procedure at your home.
 They know how to look after your pet and you.
 The design of this peaceful end of life procedure meets all your needs and wishes.